Have you ever received a thank you note from your colleague?

 Brainstorm Ideas With Employees

 Make the process fun by brainstorming ideas with your team.
 Once you’ve drafted ideas for creative employee rewards, send a survey to employees and ask everyone to rank the options.

-Make employees aware of the program, how to use it, the benefits, and encourage them to give their feedback and inputs.
+Make employees aware of the program, how to use it, and the benefits, and encourage them to give their feedback and input.